SHAUNORLANDO/WiFi-Training-Program/Module-3/Module-3.md

 ### 6. What is the role of Guard Intervals in WLAN transmission?
 How does a short Guard Interval improve efficiency?

+A Guard Interval (GI) is a small time gap inserted between transmitted symbols in WLAN communication.

+Its main purpose is to prevent overlapping of signals caused by multipath propagation and delay.

-Guard Interval prevents overlapping of signals.
+### Types of Guard Interval

-#### Types:
-- Normal GI: 800 ns
+- Normal Guard Interval → 800 ns
-- Short GI: 400 ns
+- Short Guard Interval → 400 ns

-#### Benefit of short GI:
+### Role of Guard Interval

+- Prevents Inter Symbol Interference (ISI)
+- Reduces the effect of multipath fading
+- Improves reliability of wireless transmission
+- Ensures accurate data reception

+### Short Guard Interval and Efficiency Improvement

+A Short Guard Interval reduces the waiting time between symbol transmissions.

+This improves efficiency by:
-- More data transmitted
+- Increasing data transmission speed
-- Higher throughput
+- Improving throughput

-**But:** needs good signal quality.
+- Allowing more data symbols to be transmitted in less time

+However, Short GI requires good signal quality and low interference for reliable communication.

 ---